And what are those wisdom and power?

 So, the health benefit is still uncertain?

-There are various sources and researches.
-If you’re really curious, go google it, don’t forget to type “islamic fasting” and not only “fasting”. 🙂 One thing for sure, it does not damage health of body.
+Yes, there are various sources and researches with different outcomes.
+If you’re really curious, go google it, don’t forget to type “islamic fasting” and not only “fasting”.
+One thing for sure, it does not damage the health of the body.
 Because what matters is what and how much we eat.

-Then again, don’t forget that the essence of fasting, particularly Ramadhan fasting, is not about the physical health, but about the spiritual health.
-Thousands of years this practice have been being done, and no damage on health have been found.
-I can take a lot of people as examples.
+Then again, don’t forget that the essence of fasting, particularly Ramadhan fasting, is not about the physical health, but the spiritual health.
+I can take a lot of people as examples that it doesn’t break physical health.
 So don’t worry, as long as you keep the water intake, sugar level, calorie and fat maintained, you’ll be fine! 🙂

 That’s an insight!
 Oh well, now I know more than enough about fasting..
 All these explanations make me hungry.

-I hope this (rather long) post can give you a broader idea about fasting.
+I hope this (rather long) post gave you a broader idea about fasting.
 And in particular, answer your question on “why on Earth do you fast?” you ask to your Muslim fellows.
 What time is it?
 Is it almost dusk already?
-Let’s get a glass of tea and a piece of date. 😉
+Let’s get a glass of tea and a piece of date. 🙂

 (courtesy of dubaiphotostory.blogspot.com)